PolleAnker/FSM-and-AStar/README.md

 # Finite State Machine and A* Pathfinding
-Finite state machine and A* Pathfinding algorithm implemented in python and visualized using PyGame
+A Pygame application showcasing a finite state machine and A* Pathfinding for the creation of a simple enemy AI.

+## Screenshots